mode-x/vue-nav/README.md

 ### Props - default composition

 - hamburger-type is a String (hamburger--spin is the default style.
 Visit https://jonsuh.com/hamburgers/ for more styles).
-- logged-in is a Boolean value.
+- logged-in is a Boolean.
 - site is an Object.
 - user is an Object.
 - menu-items is an Object.